-To further investigate the effect of the photonic environment on the nonlinear emission properties of SLG, we also record the nonlinear emission spectra from each sample with an integration time of 10s, while raster-scanning over $10 \times 10 \ \mu\text{m}^2$.
-This is done to minimize photodamage and suppress the influence of intensity hot-spots resulting from nonlinear field enhancements associated with defects [68].
-The nonlinear emission from the substrate, evaluated in a similar way, features mostly ambient light coming from non-perfect shielding of the spectrometer, along with an extremely weak (~2 orders of magnitude lower than the HotPL signal) multi-photon PL coming from SiO2 [69].
-While they cannot be employed for calibration, the background spectra are subtracted to obtain clean HotPL and THG spectra.
+To further investigate the effect of the photonic environment on the nonlinear emission properties of SLG, we also record the nonlinear emission spectra from each SLG sample with an integration time of 10s, while raster-scanning the sample over $10 \times 10 \ \mu\text{m}^2$.
+This is done to minimize photodamage and suppress the influence of intensity hot-spots resulting from nonlinear field enhancements associated with defects [62].
+The nonlinear emission from the substrate, evaluated in a similar way, is then subtracted from the SLG spectra to correct for the background multi-photon PL coming from SiO2 [63].

-The emission spectra are shown in Figs. 4d,e and identify a THG peak~ 518 nm (~ 2.4 eV) which corresponds to one third of the 1554nm wavelength of the pump beam, as expected for this nonlinear process [70].
+The emission spectra are shown in Figs. 3d-e and identify a THG peak~ 518 nm (~ 2.4 eV) which corresponds to one third of the 1554-nm wavelength of the pump beam, as expected for this nonlinear process [50].
 The HotPL signal arising from photoexcited HEs in SLG gives a broad feature in the 500-800 nm spectral range.
-Refs.19, 20, 34 reported ultrafast HotPL in MC SLG both on mica and Si/SiO2 for 800 nm (1.55 eV) excitation, showing an exponential decay at increasing photon energies.
-A similar behavior was reported in electroluminescence experiments [24], and modeled within a semi-classical approach to account for the out-of-equilibrium condition of the system [24].
+Refs.
+[19, 20, 30] reported ultrafast HotPL in MC SLG both on mica and Si/SiO2 for 800 nm (1.55 eV) excitation, with spectra showing an exponential decay at increasing photon energies.
+A similar behavior was reported in electroluminescence experiments[24], and modeled within a semi-classical approach to account for the out-of-equilibrium condition of the system [24].
 The HotPL spectra in Fig.3e show instead a maximum between 600 nm (2.06 eV) and 700 nm (1.77 eV), depending on sample and pump fluence.
 We attribute this behavior, which qualitatively differs from those reported in Refs.
-19, 20, 25, 34, to the different excitation photon energy and sample geometry.
-The SiO2 thickness (285nm) is comparable with the VIS and NIR wavelengths (400-1000 nm).
-Such thin-film interference effects are often exploited in photonic devices to optimize the in- and out-coupling of light [71].
+[19, 20, 25, 30], to the different excitation photon energy and sample geometry.
+In particular, the thickness (200-300 nm) of the SiO2 on the Si substrate is comparable with the VIS and NIR wavelengths (400-1000 nm), and might lead to important interference effects, resulting in a reshaping of the HotPL spectrum [26].
+Such thin-film interference effects are often exploited in photonic devices to optimize the in- and out-coupling of light [51].